G20 to show united front on support for global economic recovery, cash for IMF

 But despite the large sums, problems with the global rollout of vaccines and the emergence of new variants of the coronavirus mean the future of the recovery remains uncertain.

-German Finance Minister Olaf Scholz warned that recovery was taking longer than expected and it was too early to roll back support.
+German Finance Minister Olaf Scholz warned earlier on Friday that recovery was taking longer than expected and it was too early to roll back support.

 "Contrary to what had been hoped for, we cannot speak of a full recovery yet.
 For us in the G20 talks, the central task remains to lead our countries through the severe crisis," Scholz told reporters ahead of the virtual meeting.